 4. Official transcripts (student report card) and standardized test scores from school previously attended (if applicable);

 5. Proof of parish affiliation (for tuition purposes); K-8 only

 6. Academic clearance and tuition clearance if a transfer from another Catholic school; K-8 only

-7. Completion of registration application;
+7. Completion of registration application and fee paid;

 8. Interview process.